 Environmental Protection Agency (EPA).

-EPA is taking direct final action to approve revisions to the Bay Area Air Quality Management District (BAAQMD) and San Diego County Air Pollution Control District (SDCAPCD) portions of the California State Implementation Plan (SIP).
+EPA is proposing to approve revisions to the Bay Area Air Quality Management District (BAAQMD) and San Diego County Air Pollution Control District (SDCAPCD) portions of the California State Implementation Plan (SIP).
 These revisions concern volatile organic compound (VOC) emissions from organic liquid storage, equipment leaks at petroleum refineries, and wood product coating operations.
-We are approving local rules that regulate these emission sources under the Clean Air Act as amended in 1990 (CAA or the Act).
+We are proposing to approve local rules to regulate these emission sources under the Clean Air Act as amended in 1990 (CAA or the Act).

 You can inspect copies of the submitted SIP revisions and EPA's technical support documents (TSDs) at our Region IX office during normal business hours.
 You may also see copies of the submitted SIP revisions at the following locations:

 California Air Resources Board, Stationary Source Division, Rule Evaluation Section, 1001 “I” Street, Sacramento, CA 95814;

 Bay Area Air Quality Management District, 939 Ellis Street, San Francisco, CA 94109; and,

 San Diego County Air Pollution Control District, 9150 Chesapeake Drive, San Diego, CA 92123.

 A copy of the rule may also be available via the Internet at http://www.arb.ca.gov/drdb/drdbltxt.htm.
 Please be advised that this is not an EPA Web site and may not contain the same version of the rule that was submitted to EPA.Start Further Info